I'm often asked... What are the best things to do in Japan?

 Located next to Osaka bay, Osaka Aquarium Kaiyukan is one of the world's largest aquariums, and home to the gargantuan whale shark.

 The best way to experience this incredible place is to make your way to the top level and then slowly make your way down to the ground floor.
 The interior is designed as a walk way that spirals down around the huge tanks that house an incredibly array of sealife.

-Come for feeding time to meet penguins, dolphins, sea lions... and thousands more specimens from across the Pacific.
+Come for feeding time to meet penguins, dolphins, sea lions up close... and thousands more specimens from across the Pacific.

 4. Kawaii Monster Cafe, Tokyo

 Reserve a seat at the Kawaii Monster Café, Tokyo, for the overwhelming kawaii dining experience designed by Sebastian Masuda.
 Prepare for a pop culture explosion unlike anything you’ve experienced before.

 Masuda is a Japanese artist and self-proclaimed champion of all things kawaii (cute).
-As well as exhibiting in art galleries around, examples of his work and merchandise can be seen, and purchased of course, at his store 6% Dokidoki in Tokyo.
+As well as exhibiting in art galleries around the world, examples of his work and merchandise can be seen, and purchased of course, at his store 6% Dokidoki in Tokyo.